Independent Systems Architect

 Core offerings

-Start with the artifact that matches the state of the problem.
+Choose the engagement path that matches the state of the problem.

 01 // Diagnostic Artifact